What is an Epidural Steroid Injection?

 With x-ray guidance, the physician will direct a needle into the epidural space, just outside of the spinal cord.
 A contrast dye will be injected to ensure placement is correct.
 The targeted area will then be injected with the steroid mixture.
 A lumbar epidural steroid injection is one of the most popular, as the lumbar spine (vertebrae L1 to L5) is commonly afflicted.

 What is the benefit of epidural injections?

-The injection of steroid and anesthetic will work in combination to minimize inflammation of, and to decrease pain in, the spinal nerve.
+The injection of steroid medication and anesthetic will work in combination to minimize inflammation of, and to decrease pain in, the spinal nerve roots.
 As a result, patients will experience lesser to no pain in their problem area (back, neck, etc.).

 Procedure Details and Recovery Time